ekyuho/Blynk/README.md

 # Blynk
-* download blynk app
+* download blynk app on your mobile phone
-* download and intall Blynk library
+* download and intall Blynk library on your PC
-*
+* create project on your mobile phone